 - Rotterdam Port (in the Netherlands): While not in Germany, Rotterdam is a major gateway for goods entering the German market.
 It serves as a transit point for a large volume of goods flowing between China and Germany.

-Cost of Shipping 20ft Container from China to Germany
+Cost of Shipping a 20ft Container from China to Germany

 | Cost Component | Average Cost (USD) |